 You can ask for a copy of the appropriate safeguards by contacting us as set out above.

 WHAT SHOULD I DO IF I AM NOT HAPPY WITH HOW MY INFORMATION IS BEING USED?

 You can contact us using the contact information above if you are not happy with how we are handling your personal data.

-You also have the right to complain to our relevant supervisory authority, which is the Information Commissioner’s Officer (ICO) in the UK, who is responsible for ensuring we correctly follow the General Data Protection Regulations 2016 or to any other competent data protection supervisory authority.
+You also have the right to complain to our relevant supervisory authority, which is the Information Commissioner’s Officer (ICO) in the UK or to any other competent data protection supervisory authority.
 You can contact the ICO at: